 Of course, financial status is not the only issue that can lead to judicial discretion.
 The courts consider as many as 18 different factors, which include property distribution or parenting decisions made during the divorce, taxes, ages, and needs of the children and much more.
 In other words, the basis for judicial child support decisions is as complicated as the intricacies of the lives of all family members.

-Each Denville child support attorney at Riordan & Associates, LLC addresses the best interests of the children while helping to ensure that our clients contribute to child support in an equitable manner.
+Each Denville child support attorney at Riordan Family Law addresses the best interests of the children while helping to ensure that our clients contribute to child support in an equitable manner.
 To learn more about the many considerations involved in helping to ensure that children obtain the support that they need, call us or use our convenient online contact form.